 HIV, human immunodeficiency virus, is the virus that causes AIDS, acquired immunodeficiency syndrome.
-Statistics show that over one million people in the United States are infected with HIV.
+Statistics show that over one million people in the United States are infected with the virus.
 Almost 40 million are infected across the world.
 Twenty five million have died of HIV/AIDS.
-People who have AIDS have HIV, but people who have HIV do not necessarily have AIDS.
+People who have AIDS have HIV, but people who have the virus do not necessarily have AIDS.

 At the XVI International AIDS Conference in 2006, researchers said, “The final common pathway of untreated AIDS is progressive immunosupression over many years followed by an acute critical illness, usually sepsis, and death, often within 48 hours.”
 In other words, sepsis is the most common cause of death from AIDS, and a very quick one at that.

 Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.